Overview

 Changing channel parameters

-These parameters are explained more in depth in the project explorer section of the documentation, but this is where you can change the name, color, volume, balance and effect send of a specific channel.
+These parameters are explained more in-depth in the project explorer section of the documentation, but this is where you can change the name, color, volume, balance and effect sends of a specific channel.
 Individual tracks cannot be renamed.

 Mixer view